lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When an All-0 fragment is received, it indicates that all the SCHC fragments have been sent in the current window.
 Since the sender is not obliged to always send a full window, some SCHC fragment number not set in the receiver memory SHOULD not correspond to losses.
-The receiver sends the corresponding ACK, the Inactivity Timer is set and the transmission of the next window by the sender can start.
+The receiver sends the corresponding SCHC ACK, the Inactivity Timer is set and the transmission of the next window by the sender can start.

 If an All-0 fragment has been received and all SCHC fragments of the current window have also been received, the receiver then expects a new Window and waits for the next SCHC fragment.
 Upon receipt of a SCHC fragment, if the window value has not